SMARTINFRALAB/SMARTINFRALAB.github.io/_pages/research.md

 <div class="page__col-wrap">
 <div class="page__lcol"><img src="/images/sensors_mini.png"></div>
-<div class="page__rcol"><h2><a href="/research/wireless-sensor-networks">Wireless sensor networks for water infrastructure</a></h2> New technologies are enabling real-time supervision and control of previously static stormwater and flood control infrastructure.
-We are designing a new generation of cyber-physical systems that incorporate low-power embedded electronics, wireless communications, and web services to transform passive water systems into active ones.
+<div class="page__rcol"><h2><a href="/research/wireless-sensor-networks">Wireless sensor networks for water infrastructure</a></h2> New technologies are enabling real-time supervision and control of previously static water infrastructure.
+We are designing a new generation of cyber-physical systems that incorporate low-power embedded electronics, wireless communications, dynamic controls, and web services to transform passive water systems into active ones.
 </div>
 </div>

 <div class="page__col-wrap">
 <div class="page__lcol"><img src="/images/state_estimation.png"></div>
-<div class="page__rcol"><h2><a href="/research/estimation-and-control">State estimation and control</a></h2> Like self-driving cars, autonomous water systems will require new algorithms to estimate system dynamics from sensor data and guide system behavior towards desirable states.
-We are exploring how advances in modern control theory can improve our understanding of water infrastructure and inform better operational resilience.
+<div class="page__rcol"><h2><a href="/research/estimation-and-control">State estimation and control</a></h2> Like self-driving cars, autonomous water systems will require new algorithms to estimate system dynamics from sensor data and guide behavior towards desirable states.
+We are exploring how advances in control theory can improve our understanding of water infrastructure and enhance resilience.
 </div>
 </div>

 <div class="page__col-wrap">
 <div class="page__lcol"><img src="/images/digital_twins.png"></div>
-<div class="page__rcol"><h2><a href="/research/digital-twins">Digital twin models of water infrastructure</a></h2> Water managers are increasingly seeking <i>digital twins</i> of real-world water networks that combine sensor data with online models in order to better understand and control system dynamics.
+<div class="page__rcol"><h2><a href="/research/digital-twins">Digital twin models of water infrastructure</a></h2> Water managers are increasingly seeking <i>digital twins</i> of real-world water networks that combine sensor data with online models and visualization tools to better understand and control system dynamics.
 We are building new real-time models that will allow operators to geolocate flooding, detect maintenance emergencies, and better implement dynamic control.
 </div>
 </div>